build-on-aws/content/tutorials/practical-cloud-guide/understanding-identity-and-access-management-iam-from-the-ground-up/index.md

 aws iam delete-group --group-name pcg-experts
 ```

 Finally, delete the S3 bucket.
 Because we did not enable versioning, we can delete the bucket and its contents with the `—force` parameter.
+Note that we used the higher level `s3 rb` command to delete the bucket for convenience, `s3api` does not support the `--force` parameter and would require deleting the objects in the bucket.

 ```bash
 aws s3 rb s3://your-unique-bucket-name —force